shawnli329/SetDpi_SL/README.md

 ## Credits

-The whole credits go to @lihas of this project, https://github.com/lihas/windows-DPI-scaling-sample it was not possible without his findings.
+Almost the whole credits go to @imniko of this project, https://github.com/imniko/SetDPI it was not possible without his code.

-The whole credits go to @imniko of this project, https://github.com/imniko/SetDPI it was not possible without his code.
+Almost the whole credits go to @lihas of this project, https://github.com/lihas/windows-DPI-scaling-sample it was not possible without his findings.